-Land Trust Loop is a 5.2 mile loop trail located near Huntsville, AL and is rated as difficult.
+Land Trust Loop is a 5.2 mile loop trail located near Huntsville, Alabama and is rated as difficult.
 The trail is primarily used for hiking and is accessible year-round.

 Had great hike from this trail head on a couple of the trails that intersect this main trail.
 The Rail Bed trail is very hard being on the old rail bed, the rocks used for the bed are larger than modern railroad rocks and very treacherous to traverse after the rain the day before.
 We hiked 3/4 of the trail and picked up the Fagan Springs trail and found the spring.
 It was cold and clear.
 Very refreshing.
 We made our way down the mountain on the Alms House trail and found the foundation next to a creek.
 We began exploring for the caves when the weather changed for the worst, with a menacing sounding thunder storm coming up on the opposite side of the mountain from us.
 It was a fast ascent through the trail system to get back to the Trail Head that was very changing.
 My only negative would be that the falls and creek were mostly dry this time of year.